Rattle publishes unsolicited poetry, translations of poetry, and book reviews.

 We like poems of any length.
 Send up to four poems (or pages of short poems) at a time.
 We’re looking for poems that move us, that might make us laugh or cry, or teach us something new.
 We like both free verse and traditional forms—we try to publish a representative mix of what we receive.
 We read a lot of poems, and only those that are unique, insightful, and musical stand out—regardless of style.
 Since our issues include about 70 pages of poetry, one of the main things we’re looking for is diversity; we have enough room to be eclectic, and we plan on using it.
 So while most magazines suggest reading their back issues to get a sense of what they like to publish, we’d suggest reading to get a sense of what we’re having trouble finding—if you notice a style or subject matter that we don’t seem to be publishing, send us that!

 Rattle publishes about 300 poems each year, and almost all of them come from unsolicited submissions.
 Your submissions keep us going, and we always appreciate them.

 Our tributes are usually half-issues but sometimes comprise an entire issue.
 Each tribute gathers poems from a specific ethnic, vocational, or social group.
-We’re currently seeking submissions from Poets with Mental Illness for our Summer 2017 issue.
+We’re currently seeking submissions from Rust Belt Poets for our Fall 2017 issue.
 The poems may be any subject or length, but must be written by poets who have lived most of their lives within the Rust Belt, a region which includes Western New York, Pennsylvania, Ohio, Indiana, Lower Michigan, and parts of Illinois and West Virginia.
 Please explain how this applies to you and how the region affects your poetry, if at all, in your contributor note.
-If using Submittable, be sure to select the Poets with Mental Illness category.
-The deadline for this issue is January 15th, 2017.
+If using Submittable, be sure to select the Rust Belt Poets category.
+The deadline for this issue is April 15th, 2017.

 For more information on future tributes, keep an eye on our call for submissions page.